Views expressed by the host on this program documented to be almost always right 99.6% of the time.

 Yeah, but she may not have had the success of getting it through the way Barack Obama did.

-With the with the numbers that she had, if she would have had his numbers in Congress, and if everything had been the same, a Republican Party scared to death of the first female president instead of the first African American president.
+With the numbers that she had, if she would have had his numbers in Congress, and if everything had been the same, a Republican Party scared to death of the first female president instead of the first African-American president, six and one-half dozen of the other.

 It's all led me to where I am.